 Craving Central Texas-style barbecue?
 Find it in downtown L.A. at the Grand Central Market.
 This lunch-only eatery offers meats from beef brisket to pulled pork and daily changing sides like apple-fennel slaw and heirloom beans.
 Desserts, which rotate as well, might include a drop-biscuit cobbler or banana pudding.

-This Lincoln Boulevard eatery serves ribs in two styles: Memphis and dry-rubbed, both slowly cooked for 12 hours.
+This eatery has two SoCal locations and serves ribs in two styles: Memphis and dry-rubbed, both slowly cooked for 12 hours.
 Sandwiches layered with barbecued chicken, pulled pork or beef brisket are also available, while seafood lovers can enjoy tiger shrimp and catfish in a po’ boy sandwich, or grilled or blackened à la carte.
 Don’t miss the corn-on-the-cob covered with cheese, pork and beans, and the collard greens.
 Banana pudding and Key lime pie are options for dessert.
 A small selection of wine and beer is offered to complement the rich barbecue.
+They’re in Venice and in West Hollywood.